dave1010/php7-docker/README.md

     docker ps -a
     docker commit <hash> php:nightly

-I'll package it on the Docke hub some time.
+I'll package it on the Docker hub some time.

 ## Usage